a

 We shouldn’t be surprised, as the present War on Drugs follows the historical template established since the encounter between Adapa and god Anu, back in the Mesopotamian civilization.
 The old motivations and methods are still of good use: the muzzling of the wisdom-providing voice from within the heart through the prohibition of the mind-liberating plants of the Earth, using lies for arguments.
 The 1961SC Preamble posits the inevitability of addiction to various substances which have a long tradition of well-embedded cultural and religious use.
 Likewise, Adapa had refused the food and water of life, at the deceitful instigation of god of commerce Ea.
 The same god who a few centuries later taught Gilgamesh the art of deception, so he could deny the heart as the source of existential happiness and wisdom.
 And, as explained earlier on, in the book of Genesis, the scribes of Yahweh immediately claimed, “of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall die."

 In the beginning years of the 1961SC regime, the focus was mainly on plants from the developing countries, many of which only recently had gained independence and were vulnerable to foreign pressure and sanctions, and unable to formulate and globally defend their opposing views.
 By focusing the interdiction on these substances on the supply side, where they originate, these countries were the first to be punished for non-compliance.
 Ironically, it was precisely in these countries that people learned throughout history to use these substances for their benefit.
-Now, dramatically, under the pretext of protecting their well-being. they were criminalised if they used these plants for their survival.
+Now, dramatically, under the pretext of protecting their well-being they were criminalised if they used these plants for their survival.
 In this way the political decolonization of the 1960s was instantly replaced with a worldwide ideological recolonization, not only of sovereign nations and sustainable societies, but of the minds of the world's population.

 A sublime and cynical coup de force: by obtaining the support of both the former colonies and of the former colonizers, the new Prohibitors forced them all to pledge allegiance to a new ideology, presented as a gift from the United Nations, the much-heralded advocate of human rights.
 It amounted to a universal colonization of minds through the global muzzling of the spirit, occurring in the delusory shadows of the Universal Declaration of Human Rights.
 Under the guise of protecting public health and fighting evil, Nature and its Food of Life were banned again, scapegoated as the source of evil.
 The lie was back, in full force.